 Direct Subsidized Loans – are loans made to eligible undergraduate students who demonstrate financial need to help cover the costs of higher education at a college or career school.

 Direct Unsubsidized Loans – are loans made to eligible undergraduate, graduate, and professional students, but in this case, the student does not have to demonstrate financial need to be eligible for the loan.

-Direct PLUS Loans – are loans made to graduate or professional students and parents of dependent undergraduate students to help pay for education expenses not covered by other financial aid.
+Parent Plus Loans – are federal loans that parents of dependent undergraduate students can use to help pay for college.

 Disclaimer – Descriptions of financial aid programs are subject to change, due to possible changes in federal, state, and College policies, and/or due to changes in funding levels.
 The Financial Aid Services Office will make every reasonable effort to keep applicants and students aware of any such changes.